HIRO-MicroDataCenters-BV/demo-ordl-contract/README.md

 # Demo ORDL Contract

-* Use case 1: Sign contract and use data
+* **Use case 1: Sign contract and use data:**
+  This use case demonstrates the process of checking data access policy, negotiation between consumer and provider, contract signing, data retrieval, and agreement registration in the registry.

   ![Use case 1](docs/usecase1.jpg)

+* **Use case 2: Delegate permission and service access:**
+  This use case demonstrates the process of delegating access to a third party, as well as access to a service by a third party.

 ## Requirements
 Python 3.12+